My-projects-Files/Mark-2-Cyber-security/README.md

 **Low-risk Asset** : Information that would not harm the organisation reputation (or) ongoing operations, and would not cause reputaion, (or) ongoing operations.
     EX: public websites, published research data.

+- **Risk Mitigation** : The Process of having the right Procedures and rules in place to quicly reduce the impact of a risk like a breach.

+- **Compliance** : It is the primary Method used to develop an organisations internal security policies, regulatiory, requirements, and independent standards.

+- **Business Continuity** : An Organisations ability to maintain their everyday productivity by establishing risk disaster recovery plans.

+- **Shared Responsibily** : All individuals within an organisation taken an active role in lowering risk and maintaining both physical and virtual security

   ## Benifits of security

   - **Protects againest external & internal threats**